Cadwaladr Bryner Jones: Pre-1914

 After leaving Aspatria in 1893, Bryner Jones became assistant lecturer at U.C.N.W., Bangor, responsible for the external workings of agriculture in North Wales.
 In 1899, he became lecturer at Armstrong (now King's) College, Newcastle upon Tyne.

 In 1890, the University College of Wales, Aberystwyth, set up a department of agriculture, modelled on Bangor, which included practical farming in its curriculum.
 When the department fell into disarray on the departure of the first lecturer in 1907, the college appointed Bryner Jones to a new chair of Agriculture.
 From that moment the department, together with the college farm, of which he was director, flourished and he became the leader of agricultural education in Wales.

 After 1912, an arrangement was made whereby the development of two official schemes covering agricultural education and livestock improvement was entrusted to an Agricultural Commissioner, advised by an Agricultural Council for Wales.
 Bryner Jones became both commissioner and chairman of the Council, while retaining the position of Professor of Agriculture.
 Bryner Jones now became a figure of immense influence in the agricultural development of Wales and became involved in virtually every movement to promote its interests, including the development of the Royal Welsh Agricultural Society, the establishment of the Plant Breeding Station, the Welsh Journal of Agriculture and the University's Department of Agricultural Economics.
 The outbreak of the World War I in 1914 dictated a change of emphasis, and Bryner Jones became increasingly involved in the work of the food production department.

 Inter-war years

-When, in 1919, the Board of Agriculture was integrated into the Ministry of Agriculture and Fisheries it set up a Welsh department at Aberystwyth, with Bryner Jones, as the first Welsh Secretary to the Ministry of Agriculture.
-For the next twenty years he presided over a department which grew slowly but steadily as the ministry's work expanded.
+When, in 1919, the Board of Agriculture was integrated into the Ministry of Agriculture and Fisheries, it set up a Welsh department at Aberystwyth, with Bryner Jones, as the first Welsh Secretary to the Ministry of Agriculture.
+For the next twenty years he presided over a department which grew slowly as the ministry's work expanded.
 The ministry held responsibility for agricultural education and advisory work at all levels together with livestock improvement.
-One beneficial result of this policy and of the Secretary's leadership became evident during World War II.
-The all-important County War Agricultural Executive Committees in Wales were able to enlist an exceptional band of experienced and well-trained farmers and technical officers in the vital task of increasing food production.
+One result of this policy and of the Secretary's leadership became evident during World War II.
+The all-important County War Agricultural Executive Committees in Wales were able to enlist a band of experienced farmers and technical officers in the vital task of increasing food production.
 He was President of the Aberystwyth Old Students' Association in 1929–30.